Incident DetailsCause of Death:

 In separate trials, the 59-year-old father was found guilty of voluntary manslaughter and sentenced to 2 to 21 years in prison in a change of venue to Grant County, while his 27-year-old son was later acquitted.

-Constable Hawkins was survived by his daughter, father, brother, two sisters and fiancée.
+Constable Hawkins, from Anderson and the appointed Anderson Township constable, was survived by his daughter, father, brother, two sisters and fiancée.

 ~ ~ ~